jaheyns/CfdOF/ROADMAP.md

 ### Mesh
 * checkMesh capabilities
+* Convert tetra mesh to polyhedra mesh using poluDualMesh

 ### Internal
 * Update src to use Python module hierarchy
 * Improve edge detection for meshing
 * Export OF case / results
 * Move parallel run option to GUI for ease of use
+* Implement -parallel meshing for snappyHexMesh (and others if supported)